longturn/freeciv21/docs/Contributing/dev-env.rst

 Workstation
 ===========

-Freeciv21 can be developed on Linux, Windows and macOS.
-Any current version of these OS's is acceptible.
+Freeciv21 can be developed on Linux, Windows, and macOS.
+Any current version of these OS's is acceptable.
 For Windows, you will need to setup either the MSYS2 environment or Visual Studio to do development.
 Refer to :doc:`msys2` or :doc:`Visual Studio <visual-studio>` for more information.
 It should be generally understood that :strong:`Linux` is the preferred development platform.
 For a complete set of installation